selplacei/konfsave/README.md

 ## License

-Copyright (c) 2021 Illia Boiko (selplacei).
+Copyright (c) 2021 Illia Boiko (selplacei) and contributors.
 All source code in this repository may only be used under the terms and conditions found in the LICENSE file.